 46 primary schools introduced Number Intervention P-4 into their curriculum.
 The target audience for this professional learning activity was Number Intervention Specialist teachers who were trained in Number Intervention P-4: a program which assists schools to meet the needs of students at risk in their Mathematics learning.
 Within the training year, Number intervention P-4 is implemented at the school and the Number Intervention teacher actively participates in offsite professional learning and works with a Number Intervention Tutor onsite.
-After the initial training year Number intervention teachers are supported through ongoing professional learning and Number Intervention Tutor support.
+After the initial training year Number Intervention Tutor support.